-There are a lot of names, titles, and labels within various Christian traditions and it can be easy to confuse them.
-Many people are generally aware that “Assemblies of God” and “Pentecostalism” are associated, but don’t know exactly how they fit together.
+There are a lot of names, titles, and labels within various Christian traditions, and it can be easy to confuse them.
+Many people generally know that “Assemblies of God” and “Pentecostalism” are associated but don’t know how they fit together.

 Pentecostalism is a movement within 20th-century Protestant Christianity that gave birth to denominations like the Church of God, the Foursquare Church, and the Assemblies of God.
 Speaking in tongues and the availability of all spiritual gifts for the church today characterize Pentecostal theology.

-Also see Assemblies of God v Church of God: Differences to learn more.
+Also, see Assemblies of God vs. Church of God: Differences to learn more.

 The Assemblies of God and the Pentecostal movement are closely related but not synonymous.
-Pentecostalism is a theological system that the Assemblies of God, as well as other denominations, holds as true.
+Pentecostalism is a theological system that the Assemblies of God and other denominations hold as true.

 |OVERVIEW||Assemblies of God||Pentecostalism|

 |Founder||Pentecostal pastors and leaders||there is no single founder|

 |Origin||Hot Springs, Arkansas, 1914||Azusa Street Revival, Los Angeles, California, 1906|

 |Early influencer(s)||Charles Fox Parham (1873-1929), Agnes Ozman (1870–1937), William Joseph Seymour (1870-1922)||Charles Fox Parham (1873-1929), Agnes Ozman (1870–1937), William Joseph Seymour (1870-1922)|

 |Significant writing outside the Bible||The Apostles’ Creed, The Nicene Creed, The 16 Fundamental Truths||The Apostles’ Creed, The Nicene Creed, various denominational belief statements|